sharmilarc1203/SQL-Zoo-Solutions/README.md

 # A. MAIN
 0 SELECT basics

-1 SELECT name

-2 SELECT from World
+1  SELECT from World

-3 SELECT from Nobel
+2 SELECT from Nobel

-4 SELECT within SELECT
+3 SELECT within SELECT

-5 SUM and COUNT
+4 SUM and COUNT

-6 JOIN
+5 JOIN

-7 More JOIN operations
+6 More JOIN operations

-8 Using Null
+7 Using Null

-9 Self join

 # B. MISCELLANEOUS